ibm-cloud-docs/bare-metal/view-bandwidth-graphs.md

 To view your bandwidth graphs, follow these steps:

 1. Click the Menu icon ![Menu icon](../../icons/icon_hamburger.svg) > **Classic Infrastructure** > **Network** > **Bandwidth**.
-4. Select the type of network usage (public or private) from the **View** list.
+2. Select the type of network usage (public or private) from the **View** list.
-5. Select the time period for the graph from the **View By** drop-down list. <br>Preset date ranges are most commonly queried.
-For a custom date range, select **Custom Date Range**.{: note}
+3. Select the time period for the graph from the **View By** drop-down list.
+Preset date ranges are most commonly queried.
+For a custom date range, select **Custom Date Range**.
-6. Select the start and end dates from the corresponding drop-down calendars.
+4. Select the start and end dates from the corresponding drop-down calendars.
-7. Click **Draw Graph**.
+5. Click **Draw Graph**.

 ## Optimizing your bandwidth usage
 {: #bm-optimize-bandwidth-usage}